UV Index and You

 You can also buy a UV meter for your own personal measuring needs.

-How Should You React To These Numbers?
+How Should You React to These Numbers?

 If you must be outdoors, then the higher the UV index the more sun protection you need.

-UV radiation starts low in the early morning and reaches its maximum level (10 in our
+UV radiation starts low in the early morning and reaches its maximum level (10 in our example) about the solar noon.

-The UV levels start to drop as you move into the late
+The UV levels start to drop as you move into the late afternoon hours.

 Between 10:00am and 4:00pm is the worst time and everyone must try to avoid the sun between these hours.
 Be sun safe.